birjj/csgo-vscripts/vip/README.md

     _This is caused by the delay between server and client.
 If client switches to another weapon before it receives the `drop` command from the server, then said weapon will be dropped instead.
 Not much we can do;_

-- VIP sound sometimes plays in a position that it shouldn't
+- VIP sound sometimes plays in a position that it shouldn't _Most times sound is not playing or playing in the wrong position_

 - Fix economy
+    _Add propper economy balance_

 - Dead people don't get Money rewards
+    _That or only when BotTakeOver occurs, the player taking over doesn't get money, needs to be verified_

-- Fix round timer starting before freezetime is over
+- Fix round timer starting before freezetime is over _Round timer is starting OnMapSpawn, instead of starting after freezetime_

+- When VIP is Rescued, ResetVIP() resets his skin to default.
+    _This is noticeable by people outside the helicopter who are looking inside_